wish-wg/webrtc-http-egress-protocol/draft-murillo-whep.md

 ## Load balancing and redirections

 WHEP Endpoints and Media Servers might not be co-located on the same server, so it is possible to load balance incoming requests to different Media Servers.
-WHEP Players SHALL support HTTP redirection via the "307 Temporary Redirect response code" as described in {{!RFC9110}} section 6.4.7.
+WHEP Players SHALL support HTTP redirection via the "307 Temporary Redirect" response as described in {{!RFC9110}} section 6.4.7.
 The WHEP Resource URL MUST be a final one, and redirections are not required to be supported for the PATCH and DELETE requests sent to it.

-In case of high load, the WHEP endpoints MAY return a 503 (Service Unavailable) status code indicating that the server is currently unable to handle the request due to a temporary overload or scheduled maintenance, which will likely be alleviated after some delay.
+In case of high load, the WHEP endpoints MAY return a "503 Service Unavailable" response indicating that the server is currently unable to handle the request due to a temporary overload or scheduled maintenance, which will likely be alleviated after some delay.
 The WHEP Endpoint might send a Retry-After header field indicating the minimum time that the user agent ought to wait before making a follow-up request.

 ## STUN/TURN server configuration